Itchy Scalp Braids – How To Treat Them

 It can cause rashes and lead to serious complications, a study revealed that around 5% to 50% of children are affected by scabies globally.
 Moreover, it also revealed that socioeconomic factors also played a detrimental role in this case.
 Further, the study stated that scabies affects 200 million people worldwide and occurs in hot, tropical regions with a high population density.

-Choose a medicated shampoo with coal tar as the active ingredient.
+A medicated shampoo with coal tar as the active ingredient may help treat scabs on the scalp.
 However, these shampoos might dry out your hair.
 Here’s how you can use it:

 • Apply the shampoo directly to the scalp.